SadaamHassan68/missing-persons-system/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors

-- Sadaam Hassan - Initial work - [SadaamHassan68](https://github.com/SadaamHassan68)
+* Your Name - Initial work

 ## 🙏 Acknowledgments

-- Thanks to all contributors
+* Thanks to all contributors
-- Inspired by the need for better missing persons tracking
+* Inspired by the need for better missing persons tracking
-- Built with modern web technologies
+* Built with modern web technologies

 ## 📞 Support